Manuel Rendon

-On plastic-waste regard, pollution is a Global concern given the fact that fossil-based plastic is a substance with a very high molecular weight, This technology creates a homogeneous extremely-soluble copolymer which fully disintegrates within 60 hours of being discarded in the presence of water.
+On plastic-waste regard, pollution is a global concern given the fact that fossil-based plastic is a substance with a very high molecular weight, This technology creates a homogeneous extremely-soluble copolymer which disintegrates after being discarded in the presence of water.

-It took Rendon five years and over 1200 experiments to complete his paper.
+It took Rendon five years and over 1200 experiments to complete his first paper.
 In January 2014, Rendon applied for his first U.S. Patent, once it was approved, he resigned his position at PepsiCo and moved to Miami to launch Timeplast, the company behind this technology.
-With the partnership of Riverdale Global and Maguire industries they address the problem of plastic pollution, as an alternative for bio-based and so-called biodegradable plastics.
-Paul Maguire, CEO of Riverdale Global, has presented this technology in the Refocus Sustainability and Recycling Summit, which took place June 27–29, 2017, at the Rosen Shingle Creek Hotel in Orlando, Florida.
+Paul Maguire, CEO of Riverdale global, has presented this technology in the Refocus Sustainability and Recycling Summit, which took place June 27–29, 2017, at the Rosen Shingle Creek Hotel in Orlando, Florida.